Demkeys/DemkeysUnityShaders/ColorGrid/README.md

         * Call decode_op_data().
         * Repeat above two steps for every instruction.
     * Set grid size by setting _DbgGridSize x and y values in Inspector.
+    * If using randomize_grid op, set _DbgSeed value in Inspector.
     * Color Grid will call DebugIns() method to execute instructions.

 To use Color Grid: